Aramanapola Raja Maha Vihara: Name

-Aramanapola temple is referred in historical sources as Denawaka Viharaya and Ganegama Viharaya.
-In the early periods this region was called as Denawaka as the river Denawaka Ganga flow through this area.
-The word Denawaka is said to be broken from Dona Wakka (basin) as the area is located between hilltops of Kiribathgala & Kuttapitiya.
+Aramanapola temple is referred to in historical sources as Denawaka Viharaya and Ganegama Viharaya.
+In the early periods, this region was called Denawaka as the river Denawaka Ganga flows through this area.
+The word Denawaka is said to be broken from Dona Wakka (basin) as the area is located between the hilltops of Kiribathgala & Kuttapitiya.
 Word Dona Wakka became Denawaka and the temple located in Denawaka was begun to call as Denawaka Viharaya.
-The temple is also referred in Vihara Asna (Nam Potha), a Kandyan period compiled book about important Buddhist centers in the country.
+The temple is also referred to in Vihara Asna (Nam Potha), a Kandyan period compiled book about important Buddhist centres in the country.

 The temple is also known as Ganegama Viharaya as Buddhist monks called Ganinwahansela lived in this temple during the Kandyan era.
-It is said that in this time period the country's Buddhism was in declined state due to the colonial rule.
-The monks maintained the temple with many difficulties and due to that the temple was called as Ganegama temple.
+It is said that in this period, the country's Buddhism was in declined state due to colonial rule.
+The monks maintained the temple with many difficulties and due to that the temple was called Ganegama temple.

 In the present day the temple is known as Aramanapola Viharaya.
-According to the Sabaragamu Vamsakathawa, the Buddhism in the country had suffered a lot after the Chola rule in 993-1077 time period.
+According to the Sabaragamu Vamsakathawa, Buddhism in the country had suffered a lot after the Chola rule in 993-1077 time period.
 During the reign of King Vijayabhahu I (1077–1110) there was a lack of monks necessary for doing Upasampada Karma (ordination) of Buddhist monks.
 To re-establish Buddhism in the country, Vijayabahu I invited higher ordinate Buddhist monks from Arammana area of Myanmar.
 People believe that those monks have used this temple during their mission in the country.
 So it is said that this temple has got its name Aramanapola Viharaya, as the Buddhist monks from Aramana area of Myanmar lived here.

 History

 The history of Aramanapola Vihara is dated back to the reign of King Devanampiya Tissa (250-210 BC) of Anuradhapura Kingdom.
 It is believed that one of 32 saplings of sacred Jaya Sri Maha Bodhi have been planted in this temple premises by the king.
 The Sinhala Bodhivamsa, written by Rev. Wilgamula thero in Kurunegala period, also mentions that the Bodhi Tree in Ganegama was planted in Anuradhapura era by King Devanampiya Tissa.
-The temple is again mentioned in the reign of King Parakramabahu I (1153–1186) of Polonnaruwa Kingdom.
+The temple is again mentioned in the reign of King Parakramabahu I (1153–1186) of Polonnaruwa kingdom.
 It is said that King Vijayabahu I established a military camp at a basin between hilltop of Kiribathgala and Kuttapitiya which is believed to be this location.

 During the 15th century the Sabaragamuwa area was under the rule of Kingdom of Kotte and ruled by King Parakramabahu VI (1411–1463).
 King Parakramabahu VI developed many temples around his territory in honor of his mother Sunethradevi.
-Aramanapola Viharaya in Ganegama area is also a such temple.
+The name of Aramanapola Viharaya is mentioned in the Pepiliyana Sunethradevi Pirivena inscription of Parakramabahu VI.
 The king developed the Vihara as complete temple with all aspects and assigned it under the Sunethradevi Pirivena in Pepiliyana.